zkmove/zkmove/README.md

 ## zkMove Agger

 Agger is a trustless computing service designed to extend the feature set of the blockchain.
-It enables Dapps to
+It enables Dapps to:

-- Access on-chain historical data in a trust-free manner, and allows arbitrary computations to be performed on the data.
+> Access on-chain historical data in a trust-free manner, and allows arbitrary computations to be performed on the data.

-- Access any external data with minimal trust.
+> Access any external data with minimal trust.
-- ...
+> ...

 Agger also enables developers to create customized ZK applications using the Move language, integrate them with other ZK modules, and easily deploy them to chains.